safebear/demo-tdd/README.md

 6. Run the e2e tests and add the step defs templates
 7. Complete the step defs

+ONLY TESTING THE DOM AND CONTROLLER - NO FUNCTIONAL TESTS NEEDED AS NO LOGIC IN FRONTEND

 ### Exploratory Testing

 1. Add that @exploratory tags should be ignored